dylanh724/ahk-auto-fb-likes/README.md

 ; IMPORTANT: ESC to cancel!!
 If you click outside, do press ESC ASAP.

-; NOTE 1: To change how many is invited, change the "Loop 50" below
+; NOTE 1: To change how many is invited, change the "Loop 50" below.
+          To change the speed, change the "Sleep, 1000" (1s).
+		  (500 works if you have a nice CPU)

 ; NOTE 2: Why does this go backwards?
 Because it's consistent enough ;         to make a hotkey.
 Going forwards seems unpredictable.